sindresorhus/np/readme.md

 - `tag` - Publish under a given dist-tag (`latest` by default).
 - `contents` - Subdirectory to publish (`.` by default).
 - `releaseDraft` - Open a GitHub release draft after releasing (`true` by default).
+- `releaseNotes` - Auto-generate release notes when opening a GitHub release draft (`true` by default).
 - `testScript` - Name of npm run script to run tests before publishing (`test` by default).
 - `2fa` - Enable 2FA on new packages (`true` by default) (setting this to `false` is not recommended).
 - `message` - The commit message used for the version bump.
 Any `%s` in the string will be replaced with the new version.
 By default, npm uses `%s` and Yarn uses `v%s`.